huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 1 0 1-31 * * ansible-playbook /etc/ansible/backup.yaml
 ```

-Your crontab should look simillar to the image below
+Your crontab should look similar to the image below

 <img src="Images/crontab.PNG">

-This will run our playbook everyday at 00:01
+This will run our playbook every day at 00:01

 You can use this same principal in order to run other playbooks that you may wish to automate